Peru ex-president Toledo surrenders for extradition: US marshals

 Friday's surrender appeared to be the start of the endgame for a man who was initially detained in California in 2019.

-He was put under house arrest in 2020 and ordered to wear an electronic ankle monitor in the swanky Menlo Park area near Stanford.
+He was put under house arrest in 2020 and ordered to wear an electronic ankle monitor.

 Earlier this week, the US Court of Appeals for the Ninth Circuit rejected Toledo's most recent legal move to block the extradition Peru has sought since 2018, and a US judge ordered him to surrender.